duo-labs/markflow/IMPLEMENTATION.md

 list of lines if that list starts with their section type, they return a tuple of that section (as a list of lines) and the remaining text (also as a list of lines).
-We use lists of lines as a performance gain and so we don't have to write `lst = str_.splitlines()` and `"\n".join(lst)` Otherwise, they return `None` as the first member and the list of lines pass in as the second.
+We use lists of lines as a performance gain and so we don't have to write `lst = str_.splitlines()` and `"\n".join(lst)` Otherwise, they return an empty list as the first member and the list of lines pass in as the second.
 Once we detect a section, we break out and start over with the remaining text.

 The functions are designed to be mutually exclusive: if one splitter splits the text, no others will.
 This isn't really tested (hint, hint), but is hopefully achieved by